ethoreau/todo-app-new/README.md

 4. Add a new TODO : by clicking the add button at the bottom of the list, you can fill a form in a dedicated view to add a todo.
 Only 2 fields : title (which is required) and description.

 # Technical environment
-- Made with PHP, Bootstrap for UI,
+- Made with PHP, Bootstrap for UI
-- Code covered by unit tests
+- Code covered by unit tests (PHP Unit)
 - Github pages : if I understood correctly, Github Pages doesn't support PHP, it's only for static code.
 So I didn't manage to set it up.
 - Mocked backend with Mock API (https://mockapi.io/)